adventcoder/adventofcode-2023/README.md

 Day 16:
 Brute forced again, and it's the slowest solution yet.
 Part 2 can probably be done more efficiently by detecting loops in the graph beforehand or something like that.

+Day 17:
+Boring Djikstra.
+Ultra slow. idk how to optimise this?